Mon to Fri:

 1. Insert the drain snake

-To use the plumbing snake correctly to unclog your drain, you’ll need to manually feed the other end of it into the pipe or drain.
-If it’s stubborn – don’t force it and avoid scraping.
+To use the plumbing snake correctly to unclog your drain, you’ll need to feed the other end into the pipe or drain manually.
+If it’s stubborn – don’t force it, and avoid scraping.

 2. Uncoil the snake

 Use the handle to start unravelling the coil to feed deeper and deeper into the drain pipe.
-Don’t do your unwinding too fast or too slowly, but when you feel a little resistance, don’t freak out – you might have reached the point of the blockage.
+Don’t unwind too fast or too slowly, but when you feel a little resistance, don’t freak out – you might have reached the point of the blockage.

 3. Attack the blockage